NeuroTechX/ntx_slack_archive/eegdata.md

  >yannick Thanks.
 There will be some work to do to list all these datasets :slightly_smiling_face: We need to be carefull with the licence and will avoid using datasets that are behind a wall like this.

+5/3/2017 3:15 PM

+ **yannick** :

+ >And/Or to work with the people behind the wall to make a door in the wall :slightly_smiling_face: